awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-enhanced.rst

    :dedent: 8
    :language: java

-See the :sdk-examples-java-enhanced-dynamodb:`complete example <QueryRecordsWithFilter.java>` on GitHub.
+See the :sdk-examples-java-dynamodb:`complete example <QueryRecordsWithFilter.java>` on GitHub.

 .. _dynamodb-enhanced-scan: